Canon 1300D vs Nikon D70s

 It is notable that the 1300D offers wifi support, while the D70s does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 1300D and the D70s have been discontinued, but can regularly be found used on eBay.
 The D70s was replaced by the Nikon D80, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.

 Review summary: Canon 1300D vs Nikon D70s